Donald Macdonald (Australian politician)

-Donald Peter Macdonald (3 August 1886 – 3 November 1962) was an Australian politician and clergyman.
-He was a member of the New South Wales Legislative Assembly between 1941 and 1947 and an Independent member of parliament.
+Donald Peter Macdonald (3 August 1886 – 3 November 1962) was an Australian politician and Christian minister.
+He was a member of the New South Wales Legislative Assembly from 1941 to 1947 and an Independent member of parliament.

 Early life

 McDonald was born in London and was the son of a stockbroker.
 He emigrated to Sydney with his family at an early age and was educated at Newington College, and the University of Sydney.
 He travelled to Britain to study at the University of Glasgow where he graduated with a Master of Arts (Divinity) and was ordained as a Presbyterian minister in 1911.
 He initially ministered at Minard in Argyll and Bute but returned to New South Wales and took locum appointments at Coonamble, Gilgandra and Ultimo before being given a permanent position at Scots Kirk, Mosman in 1915.
 The next year, Macdonald was given leave to serve as a chaplain with the First Australian Imperial Force in France, where he was awarded the ED.
 He had one son, Roderick, who was a war correspondent killed at the Battle of Monte Cassino and two daughters.
 After leaving parliament, Macdonald retired to a farm in the Mudgee area.
 He was awarded the MBE in 1962.
 He had a number of books published in 1909, 1915 and 1930.